ThinkerYzu/ebas/README.md

-ebas is an assembler for Extended Berkeley Packet Filtering (eBPF) programs.
+**ebas** is an assembler for Extended Berkeley Packet Filtering (eBPF) programs.
 It helps you write and compile eBPF programs that can run on Linux systems.
 You can use it by typing in the command "./target/debug/ebas <input-file> <output-file>" followed by the name of your input file and output file, then press enter.
 The assembler will help you create a program that can be used in Linux systems.

+## Build

+**ebas** is implemented in Rust.
+You need to install Rust first.
+The way to install Rust varies depending on your environment.
+Once Rust is installed, you can use `cargo` command to build ebas.
+Just type `cargo build --release`.
+With this command `ebas` binary will be generated in the `target/release` directory of your project.

+## Compile Programs

+Use `ebas` to compile ebpf assembly program.
+For example, `ebas ebpf_program.s ebpf_program.o` will compile `ebpf_program.s` and generate an ebpf object file `ebpf_program.o`.
+This ebpf object file can be loaded at run-time with libbpf library.

 ## Instructions